mcheck/automysqlbackup/README.md

 Todo
 ----
 Update the mysql-post script to set permissions on the databases, less permissive
+Add an un-install script
+Remove the PATH variable from the automysqlbackup.sh and place it in the conf file so as to allow it to be configured